paradigmshift/mozartreina/_posts/2012-05-07-setting-up-jekyll.md

 1. No database involved - all files are in html format.
 This keeps things simple and accessible, you can search for articles with **`grep`** for example.

-2. Github integration - there are numerous tutorials out there that cover using Jekyll and Githug pages to host your blog.
+2. Github integration - there are numerous tutorials out there that cover using Jekyll and Github pages to host your blog.
 All you have to do is push your content to Github to update your site.

 3. Files are in text format - one of the biggest advantages to this is that you can write your new pages/entries with your favorite text editor instead of going through a web interface.
 I, for example, am using emacs to do all my writing.